zoxfog/Day-Trading-Analysis/README.md

 ### File Description:

-#### [Feature Breakdown and Terminology](https://github.com/zoxfog/Day-Trading-Analysis/blob/main/Feature%20Breakdown%20and%20Terminology.xlsx): descriptions of the different feature and terminologies used in the project.
+#### [Feature Breakdown and Terminology](https://github.com/zoxfog/Day-Trading-Analysis/blob/main/Feature%20Breakdown%20and%20Terminology.xlsx): descriptions of the different feature and terminologies used in the project.(In progress..)

-#### [fdata](https://github.com/zoxfog/Day-Trading-Analysis/blob/main/fdata.py): for extracting financial data from Yahoo Finance.
-(In progress..)
+#### [fdata](https://github.com/zoxfog/Day-Trading-Analysis/blob/main/fdata.py):Class file for extracting financial data from Yahoo Finance.